hpc/charliecloud/doc/ch-image_desc.rst

 Authentication
 ==============

-Charliecloud has no separate :code:`login` subcommand like some other container implementations, and we do not plan to add one because Charliecloud maintains no configuration files.
-Instead, Charliecloud will prompt you for a username and password when authentication is needed.
-Note that some repositories call the secret something other than "password"; e.g., GitLab calls it a "personal access token (PAT)".
+Charliecloud does not maintain configuration files; thus it has no separate :code:`login` subcommand to store secrets.
+Instead, Charliecloud will prompt for a username and password when authentication is needed.
+Note that some repositories refer to secrets as something other than a "password"; e.g., GitLab calls it a "personal access token (PAT)", Quay calls it a "Application Token", etc.

 For non-interactive authentication, you can use environment variables :code:`CH_IMAGE_USERNAME` and :code:`CH_IMAGE_PASSWORD`.
 Only do this if you